Many

 1)

-Introspection: People
+Introspection: People suffering from GERD

-suffering from GERD cannot help but introspect
+cannot help but introspect their behavior more

-their behavior more closely if they suffer from
+closely if they suffer from constant bouts of this

-constant bouts of this disorder.
-Usually, the
+disorder.
+Usually, the first diagnosis

-first diagnosis is done by the patients
+is done by

-patient to form a tentative diagnosis of his own.
+mentioned by the patient to form a tentative

-Introspection is essential as it can help the
+as it can help the doctor to start the treatment

-official results.
+before getting the official results.

 2)

-Medical check up of the patient:
+Medical check up of the patient: Your doctor will usually

-Your doctor will usually prepare his report on the
+prepare his report on the basis of complete

-basis of complete medical check up, which will
+medical check up, which will include barium

-include barium swallow x-rays, EGD or
+swallow x-rays, EGD or Esophagogastroduodenoscopy

-Esophagogastroduodenoscopy, this is also a form of
+, this is also a form of

 endoscopy which allows the doctor to see what is